GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --perTrack                   If set, creates an index per track

+  --prefixSize=prefixSize      [default: 6] Specify the prefix size for the ixx index, increase size if many of your
+                               gene IDs have same prefix e.g. Z000000001, Z000000002

   --target=target              Path to config file in JB2 installation directory to read from.

   --tracks=tracks              Specific tracks to index, formatted as comma separated trackIds.
 If unspecified, indexes